Futures and Forex Glossary Dictionary F2

 Five Against Note spread (FAN)

-Future’s market spread realized by setting up offsetting positions due to purchase of a future’s contract for 5-yr treasury notes and selling a future’s contract for 10-yr treasury bonds or vice versa.
+Future’s market spread realized by setting up offsetting positions due to purchase of a future’s contract for 5-yr treasury notes and selling a future’s contract for 10-yr treasury bonds or vice ver

 Fixed Exchange Rate

 Exchange rate of a country’s currency which is fixed in relation to another country’s currency or gold or to a basket of currencies.
-Related Term: Bretton Woods Agreement
+Related Term: Bretton Woods Agreeme

 Fixed Income Arbitrage